MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues, feature updates.

-> [!IMPORTANT]
-> This update to Stable channel contains a fix for [CVE-2024-7965](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-7965), which has been reported by the Chromium team as having an exploit in the wild.
-For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ### Fixes

 - Fixed an issue that caused custom configured start pages to be stuck in the loading state.